Jesuisjavert/Jesuisjavert/README.md

 <hr>

 - 💻I'm a junior Developer Interested in Web, Cloud and Deep Learning.
 - 🌏 I am from South Korea and live in Seoul.
-I've lived in France for a while.
+I lived in France for a while.
 - 🔭 I’m currently looking for a job.
 - 🌱 I’m currently learning AWS and Deep Learning.
 - 🚀 I always take care not to stay in my comfort zone.